elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 After some little discussion the motion to accept Mr. McDowell’s invitation to the Woman’s Literary Club of Baltimore to become honorary members of the Theatre of Arts and Letters, was made by Mrs. [Anna Dolores Tiernan] Tait, and seconded by Mrs. [Aileen B. C.] Dammann;--and carried without opposition.

-[Miss Fischer afterwards invited the officers of the Club, and their escorts to occupy a box at the performance of the Theatre of Arts and Letters on Friday Night, as her own guests.]
+[_Crane's note._ Miss Fischer afterwards invited the officers of the Club, and their escorts to occupy a box at the performance of the Theatre of Arts and Letters on Friday Night, as her own guests.]

 A proposal was made that Mademoiselle Mellé should now be requested to read to us her article on French Education.
 A little discussion arose on the question whether the article should be read in English or in French?—but finally the reading was deferred.